Gregg Easterbrook: Career

 In 1979, Easterbrook became an editor of The Washington Monthly.
 In 1981, he joined The Atlantic as a staff writer, later becoming national correspondent; since 1988, he has been a contributing editor.

 Easterbrook has been a political columnist for Reuters, a senior editor and then contributing editor to The New Republic, and a fellow in economic studies and then in governance studies at the Brookings Institution (that fellowship lasted for nine years up until 2011).
 He has lectured at the Aspen Institute and Chautauqua Institution, and spoken at many colleges.

 Easterbrook's journalistic style has been characterized as "hyper-logical" and he himself as "a thoughtful, deliberate, and precise journalist ... a polymath and a quick study."
 His areas of interest include environmental policy, global warming, space policy, social science research, Christian theology, and sports — especially professional football.
 In 2017, he was elected to the American Academy of Arts & Sciences.

 Football column

-Easterbrook wrote the eclectic football column "Tuesday Morning Quarterback" (TMQ), originally published by Slate in 2000, and then on ESPN.com starting in 2002.
+Easterbrook writes the eclectic football column "Tuesday Morning Quarterback" (TMQ), originally published by Slate in 2000, and then on ESPN.com starting in 2002.
 TMQ was published for two weeks on the independent website Football Outsiders, and then by NFL.com, moving back to ESPN.com prior to the 2006 season.
 The column relocated to the New York Times in 2015, then to The Weekly Standard in 2017.
-The column is on hiatus for the 2019 season.
+The column went on hiatus for the 2019 season and resumed with the 2023 season, as a newsletter.

 Fans of the TMQ column include journalist Chuck Todd who has described it as "the best and most compelling sports column anywhere".
-Detractors include Drew Magary (an editor at the website Deadspin) who said of one Easterbrook column that his thesis lacks "any basis in reality".
+Detractors include Drew Magary (then an editor at the website Deadspin) who said of one Easterbrook column that his thesis lacks "any basis in reality".